CA GROWN Blog

 These fries have the perfect crunch on the outside and creamy goodness on the inside.

-We dunked ours in a chipotle ranch sauce and it was perfect!
+We dunked our avocado fries in a chipotle ranch sauce and it was perfect!
 Feel free to use your favorite sauce, or just enjoy them solo!

 Whatever you choose, they will be gone in no time.